Purulia Travels

 When you’re in Garh Panchkot, make sure you explore some of the beautiful and culturally significant sites nearby as follows

-Baranti Lake Baranti known for its scenic lake and vibrant Palash blooms during spring 11 km
+Baranti Lake Known for its serene lake and blooming Palash flowers in spring 11 km Read More

 Travel Tips for Visiting Garh Panchkot

-• Start Early for Trekking: Start your day early to explore the ruins and trek to Panchet Hill.
-Morning treks are more pleasant and provide glorious sunrise scenes.
+• Start Early for Trekking: Begin your day early to explore the ruins and trek to Panchet Hill.
+Sunrise views are stunning and the temperature is more comfortable.

 How to Reach